 We’d be surprised if you’d even heard of Topsky.
 It’s a tiny, relatively obscure brand…so far.
 Of all the off-brands we’ve written about (and there have been several), Topsky is one of a very few we have high hopes for.
 Based on the strength of their designs, we expect we’ll be seeing great things from them in the years ahead.

 This model’s existence is one of the reasons we like the brand so much.
-The “New Type” was designed to replace the Topsky “Wave” chair, which was a bold design, but ultimately an unsuccessful one in our view.
+The “New Type” was designed to replace the Topsky “Wave” chair, which was a bold design but ultimately unsuccessful.

 It’s a great chair, and you won’t be disappointed.
 Not only is it well-padded and comfortable, but it’s also highly adjustable, giving you tons of flexibility to tweak it to fit you perfectly.
 You can even adjust the height of the ergonomic armrests!

-The waterfall-style seat is not only ergonomically designed but comes with support springs, not unlike the ones you’ve probably got in your mattress, further enhancing the chair’s comfort.
-On top of that, the well-padded headrest (also ergonomically designed) is height adjustable as well.
+The waterfall-style seat is not only ergonomically designed but also comes with support springs, not unlike the ones you’ve probably got in your mattress, further enhancing the chair’s comfort.
+The well-padded headrest (also ergonomically designed) is height adjustable as well.

-The seat height moves in a range between 20.5” and 24”.
-That, combined with its 400 pound weight limit makes it a great choice for bigger, taller users, and its steel base makes it capable of standing up to the rigors of heavy daily use, although we will caution that it is upholstered with bonded leather, which means that the upholstery is almost certain to be the first thing that starts showing its age.
+The seat height ranges between 20.5” and 24”.
+That, combined with its 400-pound weight limit, makes it a great choice for bigger, taller users.
+Its steel base makes it capable of standing up to the rigors of heavy daily use, although we will caution that it is upholstered with bonded leather, which means that the upholstery is almost certain to be the first thing that starts showing its age.

 All that to say, Topsky is offering a fantastic product for a very modest price.
 We’d rate it as being the most comfortable office chair under 200 dollars, and that’s saying something.
 If none of the models in our top five are exactly what you’re looking for, this one is a great alternative.
 We recommend it.